 Last week I gave a keynote at Web 2.0 expo NYC, and as you can see in the photo below, one of the interesting things this year was the twitter feed for the conference was placed on stage behind the keynote speakers.
 Any tweet with #w2e was put up live, on stage, a few seconds later.
 The slides, if any, speakers used were placed on the large screens to the left and right of the stage.
-I’ve seen twitter on stage, and presented with it up before, but never right smack dab behind me on stage.
+I’ve seen twitter on stage, and presented with it up before, but never right behind me on stage.

-But the cognitive science here is simple: anything in motion on stage takes attention away from anything else.
+The cognitive science here is simple: anything in motion on stage takes attention away from anything else.
 Even if I were JFK or MLK, if you put a moving screen behind me, with blocks of twitterness appearing randomly every 20 or 50 seconds, it can’t possibly help anyone understand anything.
 It divides attention away from whatever it is the speaker is trying to do.
 Unlike pop-up videos on VH1, this isn’t an 80s video you’ve seen 100 times that needs spicing up, at any time, by anyone with a twitter account, in the room or perhaps even not.

 An hour lecture is one thing, but for short 10 or 15 minute keynote sessions in front of an audience of 2000+ people, which is what these were, the cognitive science is working against doing anything that the speaker isn’t orchestrating him or herself.